Policy Analyst/Senior Policy Analyst, Disability Justice Initiative

 - Prior political and nonprofit experience—with both 501(c)(3) and 501(c)(4) organizations—are a plus.

 - Commitment to American Progress’ mission and goals.

+American Progress offers a full and competitive benefit package.
+Candidates from diverse backgrounds are strongly encouraged to apply.
 This position is part of a bargaining unit represented by IFPTE Local 70.
-American Progress offers full and competitive benefit packages.
-This Policy Analyst position has a starting salary of $56,000.
-The Senior Policy Analyst position has a starting salary of $62,000.
-Candidates from diverse backgrounds are strongly encouraged to apply.
+The Policy Analyst position has a minimum salary of $61,000, and the Senior Policy Analyst position has a minimum salary of $68,000.

 This announcement will remain posted until the position is filled.
 No phone calls, please.